-Document review focuses on a facility's compliance with the CoP.
+Document review focuses on a CAH's compliance with the CoPs.
 When conducting a document review, document the source and date of the information obtained.
 When making document copies identify the original date of the document and indicate the date and time the copies were made.
 Once a document review is completed, integrate the data obtained with data gathered through observations and interviews to decide if the CAH is in compliance with the CoP.
 Documents reviewed may be both written and electronic and include the following:

-Patient's clinical records, to validate information gained during the interviews, as well as for evidence of advanced directives, discharge planning instructions, and patient teaching.
+- Patient's clinical records, to validate information gained during the interviews, as well as for evidence of advanced directives, discharge planning instructions, and patient teaching.
 This review will provide a broad picture of the patient's care.
 Plans of care and discharge plans should be initiated immediately upon admission, and be modified, as patient care needs change.
-The record review for that patient who has undergone surgery would include a review of the pre-surgical assessment, informed consent, operative report, and pre-, inter-, and postoperative anesthesia notes.
+The record review for that patient who has undergone surgery would include a review of the pre-surgical assessment, informed consent, operative report, and pre-, inter-, and post-operative anesthesia notes.
 Although team members may have a specific area assigned during the survey, the team should avoid duplication of efforts during review of medical records and each surveyor should review the record as a whole instead of targeting the assigned area of concern.
-Surveyors should use open patient records rather than closed records, whenever practical.

-- Closed medical records may be used to determine past practice, and the scope or frequency of a deficient practice.
+Surveyors should use open patient records rather than closed records, whenever practical. - Closed medical records may be used to determine past practice, and the scope or frequency of a deficient practice.
 Closed records should also be reviewed to provide information about services that are not being provided by the CAH at the time of the survey.
 For example, if there are no obstetrical patients in the facility at the time of the survey, review closed OB records to determine care practices, or to evaluate past activities that cannot be evaluated using open records.
-In the review of closed clinical records, review all selected medical records for an integrated plan of care, timelines of implementation of the plan of care, and the patient responses to the interventions. - Personnel files to determine if staff members have the appropriate educational requirements, have had the necessary training required, and are licensed, if it is required; - Credential files to determine if the facility complies with CMS requirements and State law, as well as, follows its own written policies for medical staff privileges and credentialing; - Maintenance records to determine if equipment is periodically examined and to determine if it is in good working order and if environmental requirements have been met; - Staffing documents to determine if adequate numbers of staff are provided according to the number and acuity of patients; - Policy and procedure manuals.
+In the review of closed clinical records, review all selected medical records for an integrated plan of care, timelines of implementation of the plan of care, and the patient responses to the interventions. - Personnel files to determine if staff members have the appropriate qualifications including educational requirements, have had the necessary training required, and are licensed, if it is required (the sample selection, both numbers and types of personnel files to be reviewed, will be based on individual CoPs and issues being investigated); - Privileging files to determine if the CAH complies with CMS requirements and State law, as well as, follows its own written policies for medical staff privileges and credentialing; - Maintenance records to determine if equipment is periodically examined and to determine if it is in good working order and if environmental requirements have been met; - Staffing documents to determine if adequate numbers and types of staff are provided according to the number and acuity of patients;

+- Policy and procedure manuals.
 When reviewing policy and procedure manuals, verify with the person in charge of an area that the policy and procedure manuals are current; - Contracts, if applicable, to what requirements are provided under arrangements or agreements. - Diet menus to ensure they meet the needs of the sample patients.